argoproj-labs/hera/docs/examples/workflows/upstream/k8s_patch_json_workflow.md

-# K8S Json Patch Workflow
+# K8S Patch Json Workflow

 ## Note

 This example is a replication of an Argo Workflow example in Hera.
-The upstream example can be [found here](https://github.com/argoproj/argo-workflows/blob/main/examples/k8s-json-patch-workflow.yaml).
+The upstream example can be [found here](https://github.com/argoproj/argo-workflows/blob/main/examples/k8s-patch-json-workflow.yaml).